AriaSalvatrice/synth-printer/README.md

   - Just going with a collection of functions, but maybe i can integrate it to CadQuery's fluent API?
   - Need to move with an architecture where you have default settings you override
   - Just have an object hold it all, having to specify the panel every time is dirty.
-- [ ] Remake all my existing footprints
+- [x] Remake all my existing footprints
-  - Remade a bunch already
 - [ ] Make the footprints I expect to need
 - [x] More consistent nomenclature in code
-- [ ] Have little previews of the expected footprint of elements (nothing fancy, just cylinders and cubes)
+- [x] Have little previews of the expected footprint of elements (nothing fancy, just cylinders and cubes)
-  - Should i use assemblies? -> Yes but two separate ones for ease of exporting.
-Lets you color stuff.
+- [ ] Additional colors for previews could be useful
 - [ ] Integrate the support lattice properly.
 Maybe remake it?
 Also cache it, it takes too long to generate.
+- [ ] Make it easy to make your own footprints
+- [ ] Provide examples
 - [x] Figure out how to make fillets/chamfers for big windows not suck ass and require Blender touch-ups
 - [ ] Documentation!!
 This is the most important part.
 I need to explain all it takes to get good results.
   - Good progress on that
+- [ ] Grid system?
+I'm already building my own Kosmo stuff to my own grid so why not add in a helper for that.
 - [ ] Good API documentation, there's already docstrings so i can prolly automate it to an extent.
 - [ ] A jupyter browser thing?
 Sounds daunting but people would really prefer not to have to install anything.
+- [ ] Test every footprint with real-life hardware
 - [ ] Do people want to add text labels?
 They will be very disappointed with quality though.
   - If I can't offer quality I don't want to offer it at all, and you will NOT get quality at eurorack sizes.
 Maybe at Kosmo sizes, but even then it will look nasty.
 - [ ] SVG Export, document a process to print on transparencies, mention toner transfer